KLVX

-KLVX (channel 10), branded Vegas PBS, is a PBS member television station in Las Vegas, Nevada, United States.
+KLVX (channel 10), branded as Vegas PBS, is a PBS member television station in Las Vegas, Nevada, United States.
 It is the flagship outlet of the KLVX Communications Group, a subsidiary of the Clark County School District.
-KLVX's studios are located at the Vegas PBS Educational Technology Campus in Paradise, and its transmitter is located atop Black Mountain, near Henderson (southwest of I-11/US 93/US 95).
+KLVX's studios are located at the Vegas PBS Educational Technology Campus on East Flamingo Road in Paradise, and its transmitter is located on a peak near Black Mountain, southwest of I-11 near Henderson.